 Below is an example notification for an Assignment of 184,317 Contracts allocated to "email@example.com".
 The user receives the following email (note that this format may change so do not rely on this formatting):

-The liquidity provider immediately receives the notification over WebSocket feed alerting him to the Assignment.
+The liquidity provider immediately receives the notification over WebSocket feed alerting them to the Assignment.
 The message takes this format:

 Additionally, the user may poll the REST API endpoint for fills to see: